jtamez90/hudl/README.md

     - When activated, your terminal prompt should be prefixed with `(venv)`.
     - To deactivate once done, simply run `deactivate`
 6. Run `pip install -r requirements.txt` to install the project dependencies.
-7. Create a .env file in the root folder of the project (i.e. 'hudl_practice') with 3 variables:
+7. Create a .env file in the root folder of the project (i.e. 'hudl') with 3 variables:
     - TEST_USERNAME=<your-test-username-here>
     - TEST_PASSWORD=<your-test-password-here>
     - BASE_URL=https://www.hudl.com